Eddy saturation and eddy compensation: Formation of eddies and overturning response

 The westerly winds ($\tau$), which make the ACC flow eastward, induce a clockwise rotating Eulerian meridional circulation ($\overline{\psi}$) via Ekman dynamics, which is also known as the Deacon cell.
-This circulation acts to overturn isopycnals enhance the buoyance forcing and therefore increase the mean flow.
+This circulation acts to overturn isopycnals, enhance the buoyancy forcing, and therefore increase the mean flow.

 Although the ACC is very close to a geostrophic balance, when frontal jets reach a velocity that is high enough geostrophic turbulence (i.e. chaotic motion of fluids that are near to a state of hydrostatic balance and geostrophic balance) arises.
 Due to this geostrophic turbulence, potential energy stored in the fronts of jet streams is converted into eddy kinetic energy (EKE), which finally leads to the formation of mesoscale eddies.
 The surface EKE has increased in the recent decades, as proven by satellite altimetry.
 The relation between the increased wind stress and EKE is assumed to be near-linear, which explains the limited sensitivity of the ACC transport.